 - After initial conversations with negative reviews, seek private communication to resolve the issue.

-Using Negative Review to Troubleshoot Issues
+Using Negative Reviews to Troubleshoot Issues

 More than just reviewing and responding to reviews, it’s vital to take action.
 This is more than just working with customers to comp meals or handle returns: it’s about using them to make sure you don’t have underlying issues with your business cause negative reviews and to praise changes that are bringing in positive reviews.
 Let’s go through some specific scenarios: